elastic/elasticsearch-net/readme.md

 Take a look at the [blog post for the GA release of Elasticsearch.Net and NEST 6.0](https://www.elastic.co/blog/nest-elasticsearch-net-6-0-ga), in addition to the list of breaking changes for [NEST](https://www.elastic.co/guide/en/elasticsearch/client/net-api/6.x/nest-breaking-changes.html) and [Elasticsearch.Net](https://www.elastic.co/guide/en/elasticsearch/client/net-api/6.x/elasticsearch-net-breaking-changes.html).

+### Upgrading from 6.x to 7.x

+Take a look at the [blog post for the GA release of Elasticsearch.Net and NEST 7.0](https://www.elastic.co/blog/nest-and-elasticsearch-net-7-0-now-ga).
+Please also see the [7.0.0 release notes](https://github.com/elastic/elasticsearch-net/releases/tag/7.0.0).

 # [NEST](https://github.com/elasticsearch/elasticsearch-net/tree/master/src/Nest)

 NEST is the official high-level .NET client of [Elasticsearch](https://github.com/elasticsearch/elasticsearch).

 It aims to be a solid, strongly typed client with a very concise API.

-* High-level client that internally uses the low-level **Elasticsearch.Net** client
-* Maps requests and responses to strongly typed objects with both fluent interface and object initializer syntaxes to build them
-* Comes with a very powerful query DSL that maps one-to-one with Elasticsearch
-* Takes advantage of .NET features where they make sense (e.g. type and index inference, inferred mapping from POCO properties)
-* All calls have async variants with support for cancellation
+The client internally uses the low-level **Elasticsearch.Net** client.
+It maps requests and responses to strongly-typed objects with both fluent interface and object initializer syntax.
+It also provides a very powerful query DSL that maps 1-to-1 with the Elasticsearch API.
+This client takes advantage of .NET features where they make sense (e.g. type and index inference and inferred mapping from POCO properties).
+All client method calls have asynchronous variants with support for cancellation.

 ## Getting Started